 UpGuard graded the cybersecurity of the top 25 online retailers (according to eMarketer) and found a massive range of scores.
 Any score under 550 is considered in the “danger zone” of cybersecurity risk.
 The full table of results, ordered from best performers to the worst, is included below.

-Shop with prudence, and look for online retailers that score well using the CSTAR metrics, to ensure your information is securely handled.
-You can read more about the Chrome Extension here and download the Chrome extension here.
+Shop with prudence, and look for online retailers that score well using the CSR metrics, to ensure your information is securely handled.
+You learn about and download the Chrome extension here.
 Safe shopping, and happy holidays!